 Under the upper left side menu, My Courses, you will see the Online Alumni and Career Center listed.
 Just click that link and you are in!

 Paonia is a charming, small town nested at the base of Mt.
 Lamborn, surrounded by farms, orchards, ranches and vineyards.
 The nearest traffic light is 30-miles away, as is the nearest chain hotel.
-The up-shot of that is that their aren’t traffic jams (unless you’re caught in a cattle drive) and there are a lot of quaint, local lodging options available, including bed and breakfasts (B&B), farmhouses, motels, and camping options.
+The up-shot of this is that there aren’t traffic jams (unless you’re caught in a cattle drive) and there are a lot of quaint, local lodging options available, including bed and breakfasts (B&B), farmhouses, motels, and camping options.

 The Bross Hotel Bed and Breakfast is an historic hotel in downtown Paonia, built in 1906.
 It was completely refurbished in the mid-90s and now features modern amenities, such as wireless internet.
 Breakfast is served in a spacious dining room.
 Each room is unique, with its own theme.
 Most rooms have a full bath.
 Proprietors Kevin and Karen Kropp offer SEI students their corporate rate of $100 per night which includes a delicious breakfast.

 Redwood Arms Motel and RV Park is a family-owned, long-time Paonia business.
 Located on Hwy.
 133, it’s a quiet spot about a half mile from downtown Paonia.
 Redwood Arms will offer SEI students 10% off, 2 or more nights, at the motel or RV Park.
 They offer smoking and non-smoking rooms, plus free wi-fi to